Academic Focus of the Community:

 Community Size:

-Generally, 15 students is the minimum necessary to achieve a cohesive community experience.
-For a community’s first year, maximum caps are usually set at approx. 25-30 students.
-Maximums may be set in conjunction with a course cap (eg: a lab or recitation section size).
+Generally, 20 students is the minimum necessary to achieve a cohesive community experience.
+Maximum enrollment may be set by the academic department if desired.
+This may be useful in cases where a seminar class has a desired maximum enrollment.
 To ensure quality of student experience and appropriate workload for faculty sponsors, communities that grow beyond 40-50 students require a second dedicated faculty sponsor.

 Courses Associated with Community: